zeckendorf/.dotfiles/README.md

 ### Sensible OS X defaults

-When setting up a new Mac, you may want to set some sensible OS X defaults:
+Though I prefer not to, when setting up a new Mac, you may want to set some sensible OS X defaults:

 ```bash
 ./.osx